Primary Tricompartmental Knee Replacement: Advanced Surgical Technique

 Bone surface preparation is governed by four non-negotiable principles:

-1. Appropriate sizing of the individual components.
+1. Appropriate sizing of the individual components to prevent overstuffing or under-coverage.

-4. Optimization of patellofemoral tracking.
+4. Optimization of patellofemoral tracking through meticulous rotational alignment.

 Distal Femoral Resection